jonathanolson/slither/notes/patterns.md

   -
   - HEY create "generations" that include BASIC boards(!)
   -
+  - PatternRule should have input, output, but also MINIMAL_MATCH_INPUT?
+  -
   - Generalize the "closure" operator, so we can wrap it and call it with a FeatureSet (pattern)
   -
   - Rule page(!)